-A seafaring people, those of the Iron Islands never like to stray far from the waters.
+A seafaring people, those of the Iron Islands never like to stray far from the sea.
 And that’s pretty much what goes on over in Tai O, where the houses still sit on stilts above the water and the sea provides a livelihood.

 Sitting atop gold mines, Casterly Rock is the richest part of the Seven Kingdoms.
 Naturally, Central and its concentration of banks is the perfect parallel.
 No, this isn’t implying bankers are like the Lannisters and villains of the whole tale.
 I mean, they pay their debts, right?

-And in any case, while the wealth may lie in Central, it’s Admiralty where political power resides in Hong Kong.
+And in any case, while the wealth may lie in Central it’s Admiralty where political power resides in Hong Kong.
 Our city’s King’s Landing, Admiralty is home to Legco and much of the government apparatus.
 The area is also home to the People’s Liberation Army barracks – perhaps then the Dreadfort is a more appropriate comparison?

 Moving over to Essos now, what are the Dothraki known for?
 Horses and buff men, basically.
 And where do you find the two of those in Hong Kong?
 Happy Valley, where the Jockey Club is centred and where the rugby teams butt heads.
-Shame none of them look like Khal Drogo/Jason Mamoa.

 Largest of the three Slaver Cities of Slaver’s Bay, we imagine Meereen must look an awful lot like Causeway Bay on a Sunday.
 After all, that’s the only time when the city’s indentured domestic helpers get time off and are made visible instead of silently toiling in the background.